wp-plugins/memphis-documents-library/readme.txt

 == Changelog ==
 = 2.6.6 =
+* *Feature* - Moved Memphis Document LIbrary post into there own custom post type.
+* *Feature* - Ability to hide and show the share button.
 * *Bug* - Fixed mime type bug, where mime types where not being removed properly.
 * *Bug* - Fixed issue with post always showing mDocs at the top of the post.
 Now it behaves as expected.
+* *Bug* - Fixed bug preventing the preview window from opening.
 = 2.6.5 =
 * *Feature* - Added Finnish language support, thanks to *sloworks* for their hard work.
 = 2.6.4 =